Harsha1969/BPE-KD/README.md

 This project presents a framework for efficient uncertainty estimation in Large Language Models (LLMs) by distilling uncertainty-aware knowledge from **Bayesian teacher models** into a student LLM.

+The student models used are of two variants:
+1. Softmax student which outputs probabilities
-The student model outputs **Dirichlet concentration parameters** instead of softmax probabilities, enabling it to represent both predicted class probabilities and associated uncertainty.
+2. Dirichlet student which outputs **dirichlet concentration parameters** instead of softmax probabilities, enabling it to represent both predicted class probabilities and associated uncertainty.

 Fine-tuning is done using **LoRA** (Low-Rank Adaptation) for memory efficiency.

 ---